ayushagg31/Trellis/CONTRIBUTING.md

  - Provide detailed description about the changes you have made and the expected outcome, feel free to share images/gif for the outcome.
  - Don't submit independent PR's.
 First create issue, once approved, submit your PR.

+ **📢 Submit your pull requests to develop branch or create your new branch.**

  ## Pull Request Template

  When submitting PR, please use this template: